awsdocs/amazon-efs-user-guide/doc_source/wt1-create-ec2-resources.md

    --profile adminuser
    ```

    If you don't find the public DNS name, check the configuration of the VPC in which you launched the EC2 instance\.
-For more information, see [Before You Begin](wt1-getting-started.md#wt1-prepare)\.
+For more information, see [Before you begin](wt1-getting-started.md#wt1-prepare)\.

 1. \(Optional\) Assign a name to the EC2 instance that you created\.
 To do so, add a tag with the key name and value set to the name that you want to assign to the instance\.
 You do this by running the following AWS CLI `create-tags` command\.